Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 ### Breath:
 1) You should stop the air with your tongue.
 Not your throat
     - Failure to do this will result in the "ugh" sound.
 Which is very funny, but you definitely don't want that in a concert.
-    - This follows up with the breath air out with the "tu" sound
+    - This follows up with the tip of breathing the air out with a "tu" sound
 2) Breathing in: You should use deep breathing, this means you should feel your stomach inflating and your chest shouldn't rise up.
 3) Breathing out: Brace your core, be ready to untongue, breathe out.
-4) Exercising breathes: Try and put tissue paper on the wall, and breathe out in a control manner getting the tissue to flutter smoothly in the air.
+4) Exercising breathes: Try and put tissue paper on the wall at fist distance, and breathe out in a control manner getting the tissue to flutter smoothly in the air.

 ### Saxophone placement:
 - When standing..
     1) Try and push the saxophone forward with *only your thumbs*.
-You should be able to rotate the saxophone upwards and downwards into your mouth.
+You should be able to rotate then the saxophone upwards and downwards into your mouth.
         - If the mouthpiece is on your nose / on your chin, you probably need to adjust your neck strap.
+        - Remember, the "correct" position is that the neck is parallel to the floor, so try to adjust accordingly!
 - When sitting down
     1) You may notice that your neck is now slanted.
 So to achieve "neck parallel to the ground", you rotate the mouthpiece.
         - So technically speaking, it's the mouthpiece we want to be parallel to the ground the whole time.